 - ¾ cups organic extra-virgin olive oil (cold-pressed is best)

-- 2 tablespoons organic maple syrup (or your favorite natural sweetener)
+- 2 tablespoons organic maple syrup or raw organic honey

 - 2 organic Medjool dates